LucaFabri99/3HW-ADM-Fabri.Dinino.Aur/README.md

 ### 4. `command_line.sh`

-##### A bash shell script file contains the prepared script to answer to the command line question.
+##### A bash shell script file that contains the prepared script to answer to the command line question.

 ## Additional link for work visualization